 What advice would you give to engaged LGBTQ+ couples?

 Don’t hide the fact that you’re a same-sex couple and be upfront about it when requesting pricing from vendors.
-Vetting vendors through a site like WeddingWire helped us to find accepting vendors and it was really helpful in keeping Adria (who’s a worrier) from stressing out.
+Vetting vendors through sites like WeddingWire and Equally Wed helped us to find accepting vendors and it was really helpful in keeping Adria (who’s a worrier) from stressing out.
 You should also build your wedding to fit who you and your partner are.
 We had to think about what sorts of conventions we would follow (will we both wear dresses?
 Do we see each other the night before or not?
 How do we do a first look if we’re getting ready in the same space with the same makeup artist?) and that was really exciting, because we got to be creative and with our wedding planner’s help, we found some inventive ways to make our wedding that much more special.

 Any advice for vendors and venues working with LGBTQ+ couples?